Dr.med. Heinz Lüscher

 Thyme is a popular and well-known culinary herb with a mild, peppery pungency.
 Thyme is a shrub from the mint family.
 The shrub has a low height and bears many lilac-coloured flowers in May and June and is an attractive source of food for bees.
 Thyme comes from the western Mediterranean countries.
 The Latin name Thymus indicates its invigorating and stimulating effect.
 Herbalists have always attributed many healing properties to thyme with its high-quality essential oils.
 Thyme has therefore been used as a remedy for respiratory infections and coughs for centuries.

 Thyme is a very effective, versatile medicinal herb, and in 2006 it was voted medicine of the year.
 The effect of thyme as a natural antibiotic is also fascinating.
 Tonsillitis, cystitis and the like can be treated very effectively with the use of thyme.
 The essential oils found in thyme are particularly important for colds and coughs as thyme has an expectorant effect.
-Even bronchitis and whooping cough can be treated with thyme.
 People who suffer from asthma can also experience relief through a treatment with thyme which is due to its bronchospasmolytic properties.
 Healing effects of thyme are:

 - Broncho spasmolytic (relaxes the bronchial muscles)